jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2-elb-asg/README.md

 ### Scalability & High Availability

-**Scalability**: Scalability is linked but is different from High Availability, Scalability means that the appliation or system can handle different amounts of load by adapting.
+**Scalability**: Scalability is linked but is different from High Availability, Scalability means that the application or system can handle different amounts of load by adapting.
 There are two different kinds of scalability:

 - **Vertical Scalability**: Means increasing the size of the instance: